 Applicants must fill out the application form, which includes a copy of your letter of acceptance for fulltime post-secondary education (minimum 2 year program), a resume outlining your work and volunteer experience, and an essay indicating why you are a good candidate for the South Stormont Scholarship (maximum 750 words).

-At the Regular Council Meeting on September 21, 2022, the South Stormont Student Bursaries were awarded to Sydney Denney, Katherine Nesbitt, and Noelan Spink.
-The following are excerpts from the recipients winning applications.
+At the Regular Council Meeting on June 12, 2024, the South Stormont Student Bursary recipients were announced The following are excerpts from the successful recipients.